V-Squared/v2-Tabs/README.md

 3. Open new browser tab, pastr that URL and load the page
 4. The page will load, then scroll to that tab bar and select the identical tab

-## ng-repeat Demo  <a name="ng-demo"></a>
+## Dynamic HTML Demo  <a name="dynamic-demo"></a>
 → ??? link

 ### Feature
-It works the same as the [Simple Demo](#simple-demo).
+It works the same as the [Static HTML Demo](#static-demo).
 The difference is in the source code.
-The html of this demo page is assembled with ng-repat that reads its data from the JSON file: tabs.json.
+The html of this demo page is dynamically generated with ng-repat that reads its data from the JSON file: tabs.json.

+### Dynamic HTML makes this demo harder
+ng-repeat dynamically creates the HTML for the DOM.
+This is adding the complexity of timing.
+If you are not familiar with debugging Dynamic HTML pages you may want to stick with the [Static HTML Demo](#static-demo).

 # Distribution of v2-Tab <a name="disti"></a>